jtsteinbach/sandbox/README.md

 **Safety should be structural, not disciplinary.** In sb there is no command that discards saved history. `undo` creates *new* history that reverts the old. `switch` refuses to run over unsaved work.
 The store is one SQLite database, so every operation is a single atomic transaction — a crash mid-save leaves you exactly where you were, never in a torn in-between state.

 **A tool can be simple without being a toy.** sb has no staging area (a save snapshots everything that isn't ignored), no detached HEAD (you are always on a branch), and no rebase (history is append-only).
-Yet it has real branches, real three-way merges with automatic conflict-free merging, versioned test gates that block bad saves, deployment records, and a full-store integrity verifier.
+Yet it has real branches, real three-way merges with automatic conflict-free merging, rename detection, versioned test gates that block bad saves, release records, per-file team locking, and a full-store integrity verifier.

-**Security features should be honest.** sb makes exactly three security promises — integrity, tamper evidence, and leak prevention — and Section 8 states precisely how each is achieved, what it defends against, and what it deliberately does not.
+**Security features should be honest.** sb makes exactly three security promises — integrity, tamper evidence, and leak prevention — and Section 9 states precisely how each is achieved, what it defends against, and what it deliberately does not.
 There are no keys to lose, no signatures to misunderstand, and no cryptography library in the dependency tree.
 Everything rests on one primitive: SHA-256 from Python's standard library, used for content addressing and hash chaining.

 ---